White-Whale-Defi-Platform/migaloo-chain/networks/testnet/README.md

 - Fork this repo
 - Copy the generated gentx json file to `networks/testnet/gentx/`
 - Commit and push to your repo
-- Create a PR onto https://github.com/White-Whale-Defi-Platform/migaloo-chain
+- Create a PR on this repo